Articles Β» Email Database Β» Grocery Store Email List in 2026: Find 206,095 Verified Supermarket Contacts

 CAN-SPAM Requirements

-Every commercial email to US grocery stores needs: real sender identity (no fake "from" lines), non-misleading subject, your physical business address, working unsubscribe mechanism.
+Every commercial email to US grocery stores needs: real sender identity (no fake "from" lines), a non-misleading subject, your physical business address, a working unsubscribe mechanism.
 Honor opt-outs within 10 business days.
 Not 30.
 Not "whenever."
 Ten.

 GDPR Considerations

 Emailing US stores with public business data from Google Maps?
 GDPR isn't your concern.
 These stores put their email on their own website because they want to be contacted.
 Clean basis.
 If you're also emailing European stores, "legitimate interest" covers B2B outreach under GDPR.
 The cold email compliance guide has the full breakdown.
+And if you're wondering whether pulling this data is even allowed in the first place β€” is it legal to scrape Google Maps? β€” the short answer is yes for public business data, and that guide walks through the court rulings.

 State-Level Regulations